KannonZenetism/zenetism-field-physics/structural-physics/distinctions/stillness-contra-nullity.md

 Stillness is not emptiness, but unexpressed coherence.

 **Nullity** refers to the hypothetical absence of structure itself.
-In Zenetism, true nullity is not ontologically admissible; it exists only as a conceptual limit, not as a real state.
+In Zenetism, genuine nullity is not ontologically admissible; it exists only as a conceptual limit, not as a real state.

 Thus: